cnorick/curse-of-strahd-notes/Misc/Peoples and Lore/Barovian Lore.md

 ### The Land of Barovia
 - [x] Anyone who attempts to leave the land of Barovia begins to choke on the fog
 	- Those who don't turn back perish
-- [ ] Many strangers have been drawn to Barovia over the years, but they all die or disappear before long
+- [x] Many strangers have been drawn to Barovia over the years, but they all die or disappear before long
 - [ ] Wolves, dire wolves, and werewolves prowls the [[Svalich Woods (C)]], and hungry bats fill the skies at night
-- [ ] The [[Village of Barovia (E)]] sits at the east end of the valley
+- [x] The [[Village of Barovia (E)]] sits at the east end of the valley
 	- Its burgomaster is named [[Kolyan Indirovich]]
-- [ ] The fortified village of [[Village of Krezk (S)]] lies at the west endo f the valley and is built around an old abbey The village burgomaster is named [[Dmitri Krezkov]]
+- [ ] The fortified village of [[Village of Krezk (S)]] lies at the west end of the valley and is built around an old abbey The village burgomaster is named [[Dmitri Krezkov]]
 - [ ] Wine is the lifeblood of Barovia
 	- For some it is the only reason to keep living